MattColu/mattcolu.github.io/projects/Radray.markdown

 ## The Result

-Our final implementation clocked in at a respectable 25x speedup relative to the sequential version.
+Our final implementation clocked in at a respectable 25× speedup relative to the sequential version.

 While it's nowhere near the amount of threads that were used (i.e. the theoretical speedup), it's important to keep in mind that no matter the speedup in the parallel sections, it's ultimately the sequential sections that matter the most for the overall execution time.

 Moreover, despite it not being our first choice as a project (any choice to be fair), we were ultimately successful in tackling such a cryptic project on an obscure and complicated topic, and turning it into a success and (perhaps more importantly) a learning experience in parallel computing.

----
+___

-I would like to once again thank [Francesco](https://github.com/Francesco-Carlucci) and [Alessio](https://github.com/alessiocaviglia) for their invaluable effort to this common cause.
+I would like to thank [Francesco](https://github.com/Francesco-Carlucci) and [Alessio](https://github.com/alessiocaviglia) once again for their invaluable effort to this common cause.